How Caring for a Sick Child made me an Entrepreneur

 Thank you so much for checking out my labor of love.
 It’s been a journey for sure, filled with the ups and downs that life hands out.

 That all changed when my daughter was born.
 She was born with only one working ventricle in her heart and was going to require indefinite hands-on care.
-We assessed our financial situation and decided it would make more sense for me to quit my state job as my husband’s salary was going to be needed to get through what laid before us.
+We assessed our financial situation and decided it would make more sense for me to quit my state job rather than my husband quit his job, as his salary was higher and was going to be needed to get through what laid before us.

 I knew I was really a farmer when I had the conversation with my young son on what he wanted to be when he grew up.
 After posing the question to him, he sat there in deep thought.
 I then said ”Do you want to be a farmer?”
 He looked at me incredulously and said ”No way!
 That’s a girl’s job”